-Developing an action plan to tackle food poverty
+Developing an alliance and action plan to tackle food poverty

-- Developing food poverty action plans (Sustain, 2019)
+- Read our Developing food poverty action plans guide (Sustain, 2019)

-- A selection of example food poverty action plans from across the UK
+- Explore examples of food poverty needs assessments and action plans from across the UK

-A selection of research tools and event agendas collected from the Food Power network
+A selection of research tools and resources collected from our networks

 Researching food poverty in your local area

 - Response, Resilience and Recovery: London's Food Response to Covid-19 (Sustain and London Food Link, 2020)